gguzzy/2s-KAGCN/README.md

-# 2s-AGCN
+# 2s-KAGCN
-Two-Stream Adaptive Graph Convolutional Networks for Skeleton-Based Action Recognition in CVPR19
+Two-Stream Adaptive Kolmogorov-Arnold Network Graph Convolutional Networks for Skeleton-Based Action Recognition

 # Note

-~~PyTorch version should be 0.3!
-For PyTorch0.4 or higher, the codes need to be modified.~~ \
-Now we have updated the code to >=Pytorch0.4. \
-A new model named AAGCN is added, which can achieve better performance.
+This is based on 2s-AGCN repository.
+The main innovation has been the introduction of a new backbone, the so-called KAN network.
+We used the efficient-Kan version, but in the future more efficient models could be introduced.
+Wait for those in the next months!

 # Data Preparation